ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 -  Set up a spread placement group across multiple Availability Zones in multiple AWS Regions.
 -  Set up AWS Direct Connect connections across multiple Availability Zones for increased bandwidth throughput and more consistent network experience.
 -  Use EC2 Dedicated Instances.
--  Set up a cluster placement group within a single Availability Zone in the same AWS Region.
+-  ==Set up a cluster placement group within a single Availability Zone in the same AWS Region.==

 When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.
 You can use *placement groups* to influence the placement of a group of *interdependent* instances to meet the needs of your workload.
-Depending on the type of workload, you can create a placement group using one of the following placement strategies:
+Depending on the type of workload, you can create a placement group using one of the following ==placement strategies:==

-***Cluster\*** – packs instances close together inside an Availability Zone.
-This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
+==***Cluster\*** – packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.==

-***Partition\*** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
-This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
+==***Partition\*** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.==

-***Spread\*** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
+==***Spread\*** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.==

 Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both.
 They are also recommended when the majority of the network traffic is between the instances in the group.
 To provide the lowest latency and the highest packet-per-second network performance for your placement group, choose an instance type that supports enhanced networking.